broadinstitute/cellpainting-gallery/folder_structure.md

         │   └── 2021_05_31_Batch2
         └── workspace
 ```
-- `jump` is the project folder.
-Note that it differs from most project names in that it doesn't start with `cpg`.
+- `cpg0016-jump` is the project folder.
 - `source_4` is the anonymized nesting folder, representing Broad's data.
 Note that there are multiple sources in this project, though a nesting folder is still required even if your project doesn't have multiple sources.
 - `2021_04_26_Batch1` is the batch folder.
 Note that there are multiple batches of data acquired on different days in this project.
 - There are two plates in this example. `BR00117035__2021-05-02T16_02_51-Measurement1` is the plate name as it comes off the microscope.
 This naming may differ with different microscopes and different acquisition configurations.